aws-samples/data-perimeter-policy-examples/service_specific_guidance/codeartifact-specific-guidance.md

 If you want to restrict access to your networks to trusted identities and trusted resources, consider implementing these additional controls:

-* **Preventative control example**: Consider implementing `aws:ResourceOrgID` in an SCP to restrict service API calls so that your identities can only access trusted resources.
+* **Preventative control example 1**: Consider implementing `aws:ResourceOrgID` in an SCP to restrict service API calls so that your identities can only access trusted resources.
 See [resource_perimeter_scp.json](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/service_control_policies/resource_perimeter_scp.json) for an example policy.
-* **Preventative control example**: Consider using your existing security appliances such as outbound proxies to inspect service API calls in your environment for the identities making the calls and resources being accessed, and restrict the calls accordingly.
+* **Preventative control example 2**: Consider using your existing security appliances such as outbound proxies to inspect service API calls in your environment for the identities making the calls and resources being accessed, and restrict the calls accordingly.
 This type of solution might have implications for security, scalability, latency, and reliability that you should evaluate carefully.